Yes, pick is playable

 To decide with care or forethought.

-To work with a pick.
+To use or work with a pick.